- 1 Article Summary: Moving to Canada from UK

 This FAQ answers the most common questions British nationals ask about visas, residency, cost of living, healthcare and citizenship.
 Find quick, reliable guidance to plan your move and settle in Canada with confidence.

-People Also Ask (PAA): About Moving to Canada from UK
+People Also Ask: Moving to Canada from UK

 Below you will find quick answers to popular questions about living, working and settling in Canada as a UK citizen.
 These short responses cover everything from visa eligibility to life after relocation — designed to give you instant clarity before you make the move.